Week 4: In-Class#

 Coding Practice#

-The song “Around the World” by Daft Punk consists of the lyrics "Around the world, around the world"
+The lyrics to the song “Around the World” by Daft Punk consists of the line "Around the world, around the world"

 repeated 72 times.
 Write a script to print the lyrics of the song.